 But anyone who has managed a project will tell you it’s much more than that, which is why the project life cycle is so useful.

-The project life cycle is a 4-step framework designed to help project managers guide their projects successfully from start to finish.
+The project life cycle is a 5-step framework designed to help project managers guide their projects successfully from start to finish.
+The purpose of the project life cycle is to create an easy-to-follow framework to guide projects.

-The 4 stages of the project life cycle are:
+What are the 5 main stages of the project life cycle?

-Understanding and planning for the 4 stages of the project life cycle can help you manage, organize, and plan so your project will go off without a hitch.
-It can also help:
+Understanding and planning for the 5 stages of the project life cycle can help you manage, organize and plan so your project will go off without a hitch.

 - Ensure goals are achievable with the available resources